valoudefou/flight-searcher/README.md

 ## Scenario 1

-Use case: when a returning user is browsing, the remaining seats for a flight are displayed in red.
+Use case: when a `returning` user is browsing, the remaining seats for a flight are displayed in red.
 A 20% discount is applied, and the original price is struck through.
 Additionally, the results are sorted by the number of seats remaining.
-This approach is designed to increase conversion rates by creating a sense of urgency for returning users who are close to convert.
+This approach is designed to increase conversion rates by creating a sense of urgency:

 <img src="https://assets-manager.abtasty.com/1ceff369b6cd9aceaa9ee318e6498167/flags.png" alt="AB Tasty interface" width="950"/>